astropy/astropy/docs/development/testguide.rst

-You do not need to generate reference images for new tests or updated reference images for changed tests - when pull requests are merged, a CircleCI job will automatically update the reference images in the `https://github.com/astropy/astropy-figure-tests`_ repository.
+You do not need to generate reference images for new tests or updated reference images for changed tests - when pull requests are merged, a CircleCI job will automatically update the reference images in the `astropy-figure-tests <https://github.com/astropy/astropy-figure-tests>`_ repository.

 .. _doctests: